aiddata/geo-datasets/kubernetes/utilities/README.md

 ## Create kubernetes-job infrastructure block in Prefect

-I wrote a script that creates a Kubernetes Job infrastructure block in Prefect that you can use to deploy things into the cluster.
+I wrote a script that creates a Kubernetes Job infrastructure block in Prefect.
+This infrastructure block provides the info Prefect Agent needs to submit the deployment run as a Kubernetes job rather than running it as a local process.
 Here's how you use it:

 ```shell